selevt/video-area-selection/README.md

 A lightweight web application that allows you to select and extract specific regions of a video.
 Perfect for creating cropped video clips, extracting coordinates for video processing, or preparing video regions for other applications.

-> [!NOTE]
-> This project was created with the assistance of AI tools.
-The code may not follow best practices and could contain suboptimal solutions.

 ![Video Area Selection Tool](screenshot.png)

 ## Features